Hello, and thank you for visiting my website! My name's Elliott and I'm an artist based in the United Kingdom

 Each piece is painted on MDF board, which provides me with a smooth, texture free surface to work on.
 Acrylic paint is introduced once the overall structure of the building has been drawn in, using masking tape to achieve the straight lines.
 I use my own photos as the basis of my work.
 My paintings are somewhat abstracted versions of the buildings, as I focus on trying to capture the building’s overall form as opposed to the finer details, as this is what I find so impressive about them.

 Image Above: The types of buildings that inspire my work.
-To the left is Corbusierhaus, Berlin, completed in 1958 and to right is the Atlas Building, London, completed in 2018.
+To the left is the recently renamed Beacon Tower, Bristol, completed in 1973 and to right is the Atlas Building, London, completed in 2018.

 Image Above: A peak into my sketchbook, where I plan out the dimensions of different elements of the paintings before applying them to the final composition.